Harder-Narasimhan strata and $p$-adic period domains: Introduction

-Let $b\in G(\breve{\Q}_p)$ be such that $[b]\in B(G,\mu)$.
-Starting from the datum $(G, \{\mu\}, [b])$, we get the admissible locus $\Gr_\mu^a$ (the open Newton stratum) and the weakly admissible locus $\Gr_\mu^{wa}$ (the open Harder-Narasimhan stratum) inside $\Gr_\mu$.
-Both of them are \emph{open} sub diamonds of $\Gr_\mu$.
-The theorem of Colmez-Fontaine (\cite{FF} chapter 10) implies that we have the inclusion of locally spatial diamonds over $\breve{E}$: Now assume that $[b]\in B(G,\mu)$ is \emph{basic}.
 On the Hodge-Tate side $\Gr_{\mu^{-1}}$, by the inequality $\nu(\E_1,\E_{1,x},f)\leq \nu(\E_{1,x})$ as above, we have the inclusion for \emph{open} Newton and Harder-Narasimhan strata: Here is the generalization of Theorem \ref{T1}, where we remove the minuscule condition (see \cite{F2} 9.7, Conjecture 1 (1)): \begin{theorem}[Theorem \ref{T: fully HN general}, Corollary \ref{C: fully HN general}] Let $[b]\in B(G,\mu)$ be basic.
-The following statements are equivalent: \begin{enumerate} \item $B(G,\mu)$ is fully Hodge-Newton decomposable, \item $\Gr_\mu^a=\Gr_\mu^{wa}$, \item $\Gr_{\mu^{-1}}^{Newt=[b]}=\Gr_{\mu^{-1}}^{HN=[b]}$. \end{enumerate} \end{theorem} As before, once we prove the equivalence $(1) \Leftrightarrow (2)$, which is the generalized version of \cite{CFS} Theorem 6.1, the remaining equivalence $(1)\Leftrightarrow (3)$ follows by the dualities for Newton and Harder-Narasimhan stratifications.
-The key new idea is to study the geometry of $\Gr_\mu$ in terms of $B_{dR}^+$-affine Grassmannians of parabolic and Levi subgroups of $G$, which is in some sense a theory of (generalized) semi-infinite orbits in the current setting.
-More precisely, we have the following new information: \begin{itemize} \item We prove the dimension formula and closure relation for the $B_{dR}^+$-affine Schubert cells (same as the classical setting, see Proposition \ref{P:affine Schubert}). \item Let $M$ be a Levi subgroup inside a parabolic $P$ of $G$ over $\Q_p$.
-Then we have a stratification $\Gr_\mu=\coprod_{\lambda\in S_M(\mu)}\Gr_{G,\lambda}$, induced on $\Gr_\mu$ by the natural diagram of the $B_{dR}^+$-affine Grassmannians of $M, P$ and $G$ respectively (the strata $\Gr_{G,\lambda}$ are intersections of the generalized semi-infinite orbits $S_\lambda$ with $\Gr_\mu$, see subsection \ref{subsection FF general} for more details).
+The following statements are equivalent: \begin{enumerate} \item $B(G,\mu)$ is fully Hodge-Newton decomposable, \item $\Gr_\mu^a=\Gr_\mu^{wa}$, \item $\Gr_{\mu^{-1}}^{Newt=[b]}=\Gr_{\mu^{-1}}^{HN=[b]}$. \end{enumerate} \end{theorem} As for Theorem \ref{T1}, once we prove the equivalence $(1) \Leftrightarrow (2)$, which is the generalized version of \cite{CFS} Theorem 6.1, the remaining equivalence $(1)\Leftrightarrow (3)$ follows by the dualities for Newton and Harder-Narasimhan stratifications.
+The key new idea is to study the geometry of $\Gr_\mu$ in terms of $B_{dR}^+$-affine Grassmannians of parabolic and Levi subgroups of $G$, which is in some sense a theory of generalized semi-infinite orbits in the current setting.
+More precisely, we have the following new\footnote{We note that some of the results here can be deduced from the recent work of Fargues-Scholze \cite{FS} chapter VI.
+However, our method is more concrete and direct, as we work with $B_{dR}^+$-affine Grassmannians over $\Spa(\Q_p)^\Diamond$.} information: \begin{itemize} \item We prove the dimension formula and closure relation for the $B_{dR}^+$-affine Schubert cells (same as the classical setting, see Proposition \ref{P:affine Schubert}). \item Let $M$ be a Levi subgroup inside a parabolic $P$ of $G$ over $\Q_p$.
+Then we have a stratification $\Gr_\mu=\coprod_{\lambda\in S_M(\mu)}\Gr_{G,\mu,\lambda}$, induced on $\Gr_\mu$ by the natural diagram of the $B_{dR}^+$-affine Grassmannians of $M, P$ and $G$ respectively (the strata $\Gr_{G,\mu,\lambda}$ are intersections of the generalized semi-infinite orbits $S_\lambda$ with $\Gr_\mu$, see subsection \ref{subsection semi-infinite} for more details).
 Moreover, we know the closure relation for this stratification and we give some description for the index set $S_M(\mu)$ (which is in fact related to the geometric Satake equivalence for $B_{dR}^+$-affine Grassmannians, cf. \cite{FS}). \item The above stratification naturally arises when we study reductions of modifications of $G$-bundles to $P$-bundles (resp. $M$-bundles) on the Fargues-Fontaine curve, cf. Lemma \ref{L:modif type}.
-Using this, we give an interpretation of the weakly admissible locus $\Gr_\mu^{wa}$ in terms of the Fargues-Fontaine curve, cf. Proposition \ref{P:weakly adm general}, which is a generalization of \cite{CFS} Proposition 2.7. \end{itemize} With these ingredients at hand, the arguments in the proof of \cite{CFS} Theorem 6.1 apply here to establish the above equivalence $(1) \Leftrightarrow (2)$, see Theorem \ref{T: fully HN general} for more details. \\
+Using this, we give an interpretation of the weakly admissible locus $\Gr_\mu^{wa}$ in terms of the Fargues-Fontaine curve, cf. Proposition \ref{P:weakly adm general}, which is a generalization of \cite{CFS} Proposition 2.7. \end{itemize} With these new ingredients at hand, the arguments in the proof of \cite{CFS} Theorem 6.1 apply here to establish the above equivalence $(1) \Leftrightarrow (2)$, see Theorem \ref{T: fully HN general} for more details. \\